On Chaitin's Heuristic Principle and Halting Probability: A Short History and Some Suggestions

-Chaitin's $\boldsymbol\Omega$ number {\em is not} the probability that a randomly given finite binary string is the binary code of a halting input-free program under {\em any} probability measure.
+\paragraph{The Conclusion:} The number $\boldsymbol\Omega$ {\em is not} the probability that a randomly given finite binary string is the binary code of a halting input-free program under {\em any} probability measure.
 It {\em is} the probability that the unique infinite binary expansion after $0\centerdot$ of a randomly given real number in the unit interval has a prefix that is the binary code of a halting input-free program.
 There is no unique {\em halting probability} of finite binary strings, and one can get different values for it by different probability measures (over a fixed prefix-free programming language).
+The following table summarizes our observations about $\boldsymbol\Omega$ and its approximations: